SaymaSJ/SaymaSJ/README.md

 - **Machine learning** for real-world automation & IoT
 - **Mechanical design & simulation** — CAD and FEM/CFD analysis (Autodesk Inventor, ANSYS)

+  📄 5 peer-reviewed publications in robotics & AI — see my Google Scholar.

 ### 📌 Featured Projects

 | Project | What it does | Tech |